 Day Two: Delhi Sightseeing

-After breakfast start sightseeing tour of Delhi, visit:
+Breakfast will be provided.
+After breakfast start sightseeing tour of Delhi visit:

 Red Fort: Delhi's most famous monument, the Red Fort, stands as a powerful reminder of the Mughal emperors who ruled India.
 Its walls, which stretch for over two kilometres (1.2 miles), were built in 1638 to keep out invaders.
 However, they failed to stop the fort being captured by the Sikhs and the British.
 To take your imagination back to the ancient era, a one hour sound and light show of the history of the fort is held each evening. (*Red Fort remains closed on every Monday)